Frequently Asked Questions

 Gatsby webhook example - HeadersGatsby webhook example - Headers

-1. In Your Hygraph Project, go to Webhooks and click on the Add button, located in the upper right corner of the screen.
+1. In Your Hygraph Project, go to Webhooks and click + Add webhook, located in the top-right corner of the screen.
 If your project has no webhooks configured yet, you can also click on the +Add Webhook button at the center of the screen.

 2. The Add webhook screen will display.
 Complete the following information: